We are moving quickly towards a world where any device can connect to the Internet.

 The IoT Fraud Challenge

-Embedded SIMs if left unattended for long periods, are susceptible to tampering.
+Embedded SIMs if left unattended for long periods, are susceptible to possible tampering.
 The large number of terminals makes them prone to DoS attacks, or being used to launch such attacks.

 How do we solve this problem?